Installing Ansible and getting it running is not covered by the post. All I show here is how I got a remote server ready to be configured by Ansible.

 In this step, I relied heavily upon Mr Lucas’ blog post on sudo auth via ssh-agent.

-The only major difference in my setup is this line at the head of /usr/local/etc/sudoers.
+The only major difference between his setup and mine is this line at the head of /usr/local/etc/sudoers.
 Run visudo to add this line:

 Defaults env_keep += "SSH_CLIENT SSH_CONNECTION SSH_TTY SSH_AUTH_SOCK",timestamp_timeout=0

-Your user should now be able to use sudo without typing their password.
-The authentication process will use ssh-agent instead.
+Any user in the wheel group should now be able to use sudo without typing their password, provided they are logged in with an ssh-key contained in ~/.ssh/authorized_keys.
+The authentication process will consult their ssh-agent.

 That’s all folks!

-Now ansible should allow you to connect and configure!
+Now your chosen Ansible user should allow you to connect and configure!